csaid/csaid.github.io/_posts/2020-02-08-the-shower-problem.md

 <div class="wrapper">
   <img src='/assets/2020_shower_problem/distributions.gif' class="inner" style="position:relative border: #222 2px solid; max-width:100%;" >
-  <div class="caption"><strong>Figure 1.</strong> Unbeknownst to the user, the hot water direction is to the right, with a time constant τ of 60 seconds.
+  <div class="caption"><strong>Figure 1.</strong> Unbeknownst to the user, the hot water direction is to the left, with a time constant τ of 100 seconds.
 The user knows the probability distribution over τ, and follows a strategy of eliminating segments of that distribution.
-They initially guess the incorrect left direction.
-They spend 40 seconds on that direction and eliminate that segment of the distribution.
-They then switch to the right direction, waiting 60 seconds until the hot water arrives.
+They initially guess the correct direction, but give up too soon at 75 seconds.
+They they spend another 75 seconds on the right direction.
+Finally, they return to the left direction, passing through the 75 seconds they had already eliminated, and then finally getting the hot water after 100 seconds on the left direction.
+In all, it takes the user 250 seconds to find the hot water.
   </div>
 </div><br>